6.1: How Enzymes Work

 Reactions involving iminium ions are a recurring theme in biochemistry

 Under acidic conditions, β-keto acids usually decarboxylate with gentle warming.
-A cyclic transition state is often invoked, and the presence of the carbonyl of the ketone, adjacent to the breaking bond, gives the electrons somewhere to go (Figure \(\PageIndex{11}\)).
-The product of the decarboxylation is an enol, which tautomerizes to the more stable ketone.
-Under the slightly basic conditions that characterize the medium for most biochemical reactions, the equilibrium favors the deprotonated carboxylate form.
+A cyclic transition state is often invoked, and the presence of the carbonyl of the ketone adjacent to the breaking bond gives the electrons somewhere to go (Figure \(\PageIndex{11}\)).
+The decarboxylation product is an enol, which tautomerizes to the more stable ketone.
+The equilibrium favors the deprotonated carboxylate form under the slightly basic conditions that characterize the medium for most biochemical reactions.
 The adjacent carbonyl again gives the electrons somewhere to go in the decarboxylation reaction, and under these basic conditions, an enolate is formed.
 Protonation gives the final product, a ketone.

 Figure \(\PageIndex{11}\): Decarboxylation of a β-keto acid under acidic conditions, and at pH 7.4

 In Figure \(\PageIndex{5}\), we saw that a metal ion can promote the decarboxylation reaction by interacting with the electron-accepting ketone carbonyl, which makes it even more electrophilic.
-Another strategy to create a better electron acceptor involves forming a full positive charge on the electron accepting atom, which can be done by converting the ketone to an iminium ion.
+Another strategy to create a better electron acceptor involves forming a full positive charge on the electron-accepting atom, which can be done by converting the ketone to an iminium ion.
 Amines react with aldehydes or ketones to form iminium ions.
-Figure \(\PageIndex{12}\) illustrates this strategy, which involves covalent catalysis.
+Figure \(\PageIndex{12}\) illustrates this strategy involving covalent catalysis.
 The amine, RNH2, reacts to form a new intermediate, the iminium ion, with a full positive charge.
 The protonated nitrogen serves as an excellent electron "sink" for decarboxylation reactions of beta-keto acids.

 This iminium ion or protonated Schiff Basehas a pKa of about 7, so the protonated iminium and deprotonated imine are in equilibrium near pH 7.
 Figure \(\PageIndex{12}\) also illustrates a simple way to view reaction mechanisms.
 Electrons in chemical reactions can be viewed as flowing from a source (such as a carboxyl group) to a sink (such as an electrophilic carbonyl O or a positively charged N in a Schiff base).